flipp-oss/deimos/docs/CONFIGURATION.md

 schema.backend|`:mock`|Backend representing the schema encoder/decoder.
-You can see a full list [here](../lib/deimos/schema_backends). schema.registry_url|`http://localhost:8081`|URL of the Confluent schema registry. schema.path|nil|Local path to find your schemas. schema.use_schema_class|false|Set this to true to use generated schema classes in your application. schema.generated_schema_path|`app/lib/schema_classes`|Local path to generated schema classes.
+You can see a full list [here](../lib/deimos/schema_backends). schema.registry_url|`http://localhost:8081`|URL of the Confluent schema registry. schema.path|nil|Local path to find your schemas. schema.use_schema_classes|false|Set this to true to use generated schema classes in your application. schema.generated_schema_path|`app/lib/schema_classes`|Local path to generated schema classes.

 ## Database Producer Configuration